From Next-Token to Mathematics: The Learning Dynamics of Mathematical Reasoning in Language Models: MathCAMPS

 To realize the symbolic problems into natural language, we use few-shot prompting with GPT-4 (Figure~\ref{fig:pipeline} (C)).
 For each standard, we sampled two valid symbolic problems and manually wrote a problem in natural language that faithfully represents the symbolic structure.
 For standards involving word problems, which typically contain a simple cover story, we also sampled a random theme out of 188 that we crafted (e.g., ``Book'', ``Pirate ship'', ``Money'').
 These examples are then given to GPT-4 in-context, along with a new symbolic structure (and a random theme, for standards where that is relevant), requesting it to generate a faithful natural language problem for that structure.

 Unlike generating problem stories from a fixed set of templates, using a language model for generating natural language problems gives us fluid, diverse language.
 Unfortunately, we also lose any guarantee that the generated word problem represents the original symbolic structure faithfully.
 To mitigate this issue, we also introduce a \emph{cycle consistency} method that we have found to drastically improve problem quality.
 Precisely, we use the same few-shot examples we crafted for each standard \emph{in reverse} (i.e., with the natural language problem coming first, followed by the symbolic structure) to have GPT-4 translate the word problem it wrote into a symbolic structure.
 In this step, the model is not given the original structure.
 We then parse and apply the appropriate solver to the generated symbolic problem; we consider the generation \emph{cycle-consistent} if the answers to the original and recovered problems are the same (illustrated in Figure~\ref{fig:pipeline}).
 We then discard problems that fail this test.

-This cycle consistency test significantly improves the reliability of our pipeline.
-We manually evaluated 245 random problems generated by sampling a symbolic structure and then a word problem from GPT-4.
-Out of those, we identified 30 word problems (12.2\%) that were not faithful to the original symbolic structure --- for those, the answer that we compute to the \emph{symbolic problem} does not match our manual solution to the \emph{word problem}.
-Cycle consistency discarded 25 of those (and 7 problems that were indeed faithful).
-Out of the remaining 215 problems, 210 (97.7\%) were judged as faithful in our manual check.
+A more in-depth analysis of the efficacy of cycle-consistency can be found in Appendix \ref{app:cycle-consistency-efficacy}.